 Making Git do what we want it to do is not always smooth sailing.
 Intricacies of .gitignore files can make it quite challenging to navigate your day-to-day commits.
 One particularly painful issue I have with Git is that I want it to stop tracking specific files without deleting them.
 I want that file to stay on the server but ignored from my localhost environment.
 Reading through this entire piece will give you my best practices on how to achieve this, and you’ll be a better Git Ninja.

-Git is a very popular and powerful distributed version control system used by developers all across the globe.
+This is why in today’s article, I explain how our web development agency Chicago explores ways to stop tracking a file in Git without deleting it.
 Just as it is important to track changes to files in Git, in certain cases, it can be equally important not to track them so they would not change the scale of the processes you wish to keep an eye on.
-This is why in today’s article, our web development agency Chicago explores ways to stop tracking a file in Git.
-The approach you choose to take depends on whether you wish to keep the file in the Git repository or not.

 What is a Git repository?

 A Git repository is a storage for the files in your project that allows you to save as well as have access to different versions of your code.
 You can create a new git repository with the git init command or make a clone of the existing repository by running the git clone command.

 What is the git rm command?

 This command removes a particular file or a group of files from a git repository.
 It can also be used to remove files from the working directory and the staging index.
 However, you can not use it to remove a file only from the working directory without affecting the staging index.